tibbben/indigenous-cartography/lessons/lesson05.md

    -   what is a written record of a boundary? [as compared to what is a map?]
    -   walking boundaries as a ritual shared by communities

-"From the colonial period up until modern times, indigenous communities are known to have presented cartographic histories to higher authorities to solve boundary disputes with neighbors, and it seems likely that even earlier they may have had the same purpose--to prove one community's claim to territory" p 111
+> "From the colonial period up until modern times, indigenous communities are known to have presented cartographic histories to higher authorities to solve boundary disputes with neighbors, and it seems likely that even earlier they may have had the same purpose--to prove one community's claim to territory" p 111

-   PROMPT: Find one quote in Mundy's chapter that speaks to you.
+>   PROMPT: Find one quote in Mundy's chapter that speaks to you.
 Write one succinct paragraph that explains why you think this particular idea is important for the topics already covered in this class.

-Write to Arthur
-   -   can I have them come back on their own time to look at the maps?
+3. Immutable Mobiles
+   -   1787 L'Astrolabe captained by Lapérouse explores east Pacific in a place known as 'Segalien' - sent by King Louis XVI with two ships, instruments, clocks, people, to make maps ... open frontiers of business ...
+   -   local people drew maps in sand and then notebooks - native informants
+   -   information goes back to center from periphery, then extractive cycle starts again, and information is improved
+   -   clock as one of most influential scientific instruments